dbt-labs/docs.getdbt.com/website/docs/guides/getting-started/learning-more/refactoring-legacy-sql.md

 ---
-title: Refactoring legacy SQL to dbt SQL
+title: Refactoring legacy SQL to dbt
 id: refactoring-legacy-sql
-description: This tutorial walks through refactoring a long SQL query (perhaps from a stored procedure) into modular dbt data models.
+description: This guide walks through refactoring a long SQL query (perhaps from a stored procedure) into modular dbt data models.
 ---

 You may have already learned how to build dbt models from scratch.

 But in reality, you probably already have some queries or stored procedures that power analyses and dashboards, and now you’re wondering how to port those into dbt.

 There are two parts to accomplish this: migration and refactoring.
-In this tutorial we’re going to learn a process to help us turn legacy SQL code into modular dbt models.
+In this guide we’re going to learn a process to help us turn legacy SQL code into modular dbt models.

 When migrating and refactoring code, it’s of course important to stay organized.
 We'll do this is by following several steps (jump directly from the right sidebar):